-Welcome to At Home with Bridget.
-I am Bridget Towery.
+Welcome to Baking with Bridget.
 I have lived a life of gluten freedom since 2009.
-You know, I can still remember the overwhelming, helpless feeling I had when my naturopath suggested I remove ALL gluten from my diet.
-To be honest, I did not have a clue what gluten even was!
+You know, I can still remember feeling so overwhelmed and helpless when my naturopath suggested I remove ALL gluten from my diet.
+I did not have a clue what gluten even was!
+I just knew I was sick and tired of being in pain and sick every time I ate a meal.
 Can you relate?
 I have struggled with Irritable Bowel Syndrome (IBS) most of my life and adopting this new lifestyle has made a tremendous impact in managing my IBS.

 This new way of eating can be overwhelming at first.
 It is okay.
 Take a deep breath.
 (When I get stressed or overwhelmed, I literally forget to breath.
 Taking deep breaths, by inhaling through your nose and blowing it out through your mouth, helps to relieve tension.)
 I guarantee you will feel better!

 You know when I started this gluten-free lifestyle, I was beyond overwhelmed.
 Discouraged.
 Even depressed at times.
 You see, I have loved to bake since I was a teenager.
 All, I could think was “how my baking days were over and I would never bake again.”
 My husband and son loved my homemade cakes, cookies and pies.
 I thought I would be baking for them and just not eat dessert ever again!
 (I am so glad I was wrong!)
 Thank goodness my pity party did not last long.
-I never imagined that one day I would have a website and become a self-publishing author of gluten-free cookbooks.
+I never imagined that one day I would have a website and an author!

 Cooking most of our meals from scratch, using healthy, natural foods such as meat, vegetables and fruit, has been key to controlling my IBS.
 I love to cook, bake and create new dishes.
 I have taken almost all of my recipes (including ones that have been in our family for years) and converted them to gluten-free.
 It was challenging at first but once I got the hang of it, it has been easy and oh, so rewarding.
 As with traditional cooking, I still have times that a recipe will not turn out the first time, or second, or third.
 You know what?
 It is okay.
 I actually enjoy the challenge of figuring out what went wrong.

-One of my goals here at At Home with Bridget, is to help make your journey to gluten-freedom easy!
+One of my goals here at Baking with Bridget, is to help make your journey to gluten-freedom easy!
 It is scary and downright overwhelming when you are not feeling well and you have to make a major lifestyle change!
-Below are some great articles to help you get started on the road to better health!
+Let’s get started!

 What Does Gluten-Free Mean?
 Are these latest buzz words in the food and health industry a fad?
 I believe in educating yourself so you can help others understand what this lifestyle is about.